jaredhendrickson13/pfsense-automator/README.md

         - `--login-protection` (`-lp`) : Return only configuration from the Login Protection section of /system_advanced_admin.php
         - `--serial-communications` (`-sc`) : Return only configuration from the Serial Communications section of /system_advanced_admin.php
         - `--console-options` (`-co`) : Return only configuration from the Console options section of /system_advanced_admin.php
+        - `--read-json` (`-rf`) : Prints Advanced Admin data as JSON. _Note: This is useful for developers wanting to integrate pfsense-automator into their own scripts_
         - `--json=<directory_path>` : Exports Advanced Admin data to a JSON file given an existing directory

 - `--read-hasync` : Gathers the current High Availability configuration from system_hasync.php and prints it to your command line or exports as JSON